Rope (film): Homosexual subtext

 Recent reviews and criticism of Rope have noticed a homosexual subtext between the characters Brandon and Phillip, even though homosexuality was a highly controversial theme for the 1940s.
 The play on which the film was based explicitly portrays Brandon and Phillip as being in a homosexual relationship.
 John Dall, who played Brandon, is believed to have been gay, as was screenwriter Arthur Laurents, while co-star Farley Granger was bisexual.
+Laurents and Granger were in a relationship at the time of production.

 Interviewed by Vito Russo for Russo's 1981 book The Celluloid Closet, Laurents stated: "We never discussed, Hitch and I, whether the characters in Rope were homosexuals, but I thought it was apparent."
 In the 1995 documentary film adaptation of Russo's book, Laurents says: "I don't think the censors at that time realized this was about gay people.
 They didn't have a clue what was and what wasn't, that's how it got by."
 In the same documentary, Granger says of Brandon and Phillip: "We knew that they were gay, yeah, sure.
 I mean, nobody said anything about it—this was 1947, let's not forget that!
 But that was one of the points of the film, in a way."

 Long takes

-Hitchcock shot long unbroken takes lasting up to ten minutes (the length of a film camera magazine), involving carefully choreographed camera and actor movement, though most shots in the film wound up being shorter.
+Hitchcock shot long unbroken takes lasting up to 10 minutes (the length of a film camera magazine), involving carefully choreographed camera and actor movement, though most shots in the film wound up being shorter.
 Every other segment ends by panning against or tracking into an object—a man's jacket blocking the entire screen, or the back of a piece of furniture, for example.
 In this way, Hitchcock effectively masked half the cuts in the film.

 However, at the end of 20 minutes (two magazines of film make one reel of film on the projector in the movie theater), the projectionist—when the film was shown in theaters—had to change reels.
 On these changeovers, Hitchcock cuts to a new camera setup, deliberately not disguising the cut.
 A description of the beginning and end of each segment follows.